DaveMielke/NBP/b2g/doc/UserInterface/Overview/keys.rst

 (before pressing Space begins a new key combination) can be customized via the Space Timeout setting.

+If Space is pressed at the same time as at least one other key then all of the pressed keys (including Space) are added to the current combination, and the combination is then considered to be complete.
+This allows users who are able to press Space together with other keys to navigate more quickly.

 Pressing any of the other keys:

 * a panning key (Forward, Backward)